umati/Showcase/Organization.md

 # Organizational and technical requirements for umati showcase participants

+## Disclaimer

+The following documentation is phrased for in-person trade fairs.
+Nontheless, the requirements shall be applicable to the virtual showcase as well.

+---

 ## umati showcase demonstration participants

 Please register with [info@umati.org](mailto:info@umati.org) if you intend to participate at the umati showcase demonstration to ensure you receive all necessary information.